ashikibrahim07/calculator/README.md

 ```bash
 git clone https://github.com/ashikibrahim07/calculator
 ```
+# Live Demo

+You can view the live demo of the project [here](https://ashikibrahim07.github.io/calculator/).

 ## Future Updates
 I have plan to add keyboard functionality to the calculator for easier input.
 Stay tuned for updates!